Sylius/Sylius/docs/book/installation/installation.rst

 Accessing the Shop
 ------------------

-We strongly recommend using the Symfony built-in web server by running the ``php bin/console server:start`` command and then accessing ``http://127.0.0.1:8000`` in your web browser to see the shop.
+We strongly recommend using the Symfony Local Web Server by running the ``symfony server:start`` command and then accessing ``http://127.0.0.1:8000`` in your web browser to see the shop.

 .. note::

-    The localhost's 8000 port may be already occupied by some other process.
-    If that happens, please try using a different port - ``php bin/console server:start 127.0.0.1:8081``.
-    Get to know more about using a built-in server `here <http://symfony.com/doc/current/cookbook/web_server/built_in.html>`_.
+    Get to know more about using Symfony Local Web Server `in the Symfony server documentation <https://symfony.com/doc/current/setup/symfony_server.html>`_.
+    If you are using a built-in server check `here <http://symfony.com/doc/current/cookbook/web_server/built_in.html>`_.

 You can log to the administrator panel located at ``/admin`` with the credentials you have provided during the installation process.